agyeiarcher/Jaro/fontbakery/fontbakery-report.md

  * U+032E COMBINING BREVE BELOW: try adding syriac
  * U+032F COMBINING INVERTED BREVE BELOW: not included in any glyphset definition
  * U+0330 COMBINING TILDE BELOW: try adding one of: math, cherokee, syriac
- * U+0331 COMBINING MACRON BELOW: try adding one of: caucasian-albanian, gothic, tifinagh, cherokee, syriac
+ * U+0331 COMBINING MACRON BELOW: try adding one of: tifinagh, cherokee, gothic, syriac, caucasian-albanian
  * U+0332 COMBINING LOW LINE: not included in any glyphset definition
  * U+0334 COMBINING TILDE OVERLAY: not included in any glyphset definition
  * U+0335 COMBINING SHORT STROKE OVERLAY: not included in any glyphset definition